Smoking and Nicotine Dependence Research Lab

 Email: trgordo1@mail.yu.edu

-Esther (she/her/hers) is a third year PhD student at Ferkauf Graduate School of Psychology and a psychology extern at Memorial Sloan Kettering.
+Esther (she/her/hers) is a fourth year PhD student at Ferkauf Graduate School of Psychology and a psychology extern at Memorial Sloan Kettering.
 Her research interests include trauma experience and addictions in women and racial/ethnic minorities with an emphasis on nicotine dependence.
 Her predoctoral project focuses on gender and trauma status on nicotine and tobacco cessation and relapse.

 Previously, Esther has conducted neurology research at Icahn School of Medicine at Mount Sinai under the guidance of Leif Havton, MD PhD and at Columbia University Zuckerman Institute under the guidance of Michael E. Goldberg, MD.
 Esther lives with her husband in the Washington Heights community of Manhattan, and loves hosting large community meals and has contributed to the below publications.